arrowtype/fonttools-intro/README.md

 **Setup**

-1. To use FontTools, you first have to [Download Python](http://python.org/download/) and install it if you haven’t already.
+1. To use FontTools, you first have to [download Python](http://python.org/download/) and install it if you haven’t already.

 2. To try the examples in this repo, set up a virtual environment.
 Navigate to this directory in a command line, then make a venv and activate it: